 Her working life was mainly focused on the theatre.
-She was involved in the early days of The Tricycle, for example, and campaigned against the name change.
+She was involved in the early days of The Tricycle and campaigned against the name change.
 Theatre companies she worked for included Monstrous Regiment, Hull Truck, the Theatre Centre for Young People, Gay Sweatshop and Pascal Theatre.
-She also worked for the Disability Arts Forum and was once the European tour manager for the jazz musician Carla Bley, later turning down the chance to take the same role in a tour of the USA.
+She also worked for the Disability Arts Forum and was European tour manager for the jazz musician Carla Bley, later turning down the chance to take the band on tour in the USA.
+Her friend, theatre writer and journalist Carole Woddis, wrote her obituary, published in the Guardian's Other Lives. https://www.theguardian.com/stage/2021/may/28/ags-irwin-obituary

 KOVE Steering Group member, Suzanne Pawaroo, says, “Ags will be greatly missed.
 I had not known her for long, about four years, but knew that she had been a great asset to KOVE.
 I remember meeting her near the Saturday Farmers’ Market in West Hampstead.
 We soon found ourselves in conversation regarding holiday travel and, despite her health, she remained interested as to what she would have liked to do in this regard.
 She was always positive, I admired her for her tenacity and resilience whilst clearly suffering distress.
 Whenever I pick up Lockdown Pie, I will remember it was Ags who suggested this appropriate title.
 She was gifted with a natural ability for writing, in particular that of her wonderful poetry.”